 Petra by night cost you an extra +20 Dollars but you’ll walk through the site with only candlelight like they did in the ancient time and listen to traditional bedouin music in front of the Treasury.

 Petra by Night

-On our last day we went to the Dead Sea of Jordan.
+Our last stop in our 8 days Jordan itinerary was the Dead Sea in Jordan.
 It is a 3 hours ride from Petra.

-We stayed at the Dead Sea only for one night which I think was enough.
+We stayed at the Dead Sea only for one night which I think was enough to experience.

 Bathing in the Dead Sea